Installing Xonar drivers (UNi) [Updated 2018/06/08]

 [Optional, this may lower DPC latency] After you've installed the drivers, restart your computer and after that press Win+R key combination; type "msconfig" there and continue.
 In the programs tab disable "Windows host process (Rundll32)".

 Place the XonarSwitch.exe in desired location and launch it.

-Output tab Select "2 Channels" from the Source channels list, and set the Bit Depth to 24bit (or 16bit, there's not that much difference) and Sample Rate to 44.1Khz.
+Output tab Select "2 Channels" from the Source channels list, and set the Bit Depth to 24bit (or 16bit, there's not that much of a difference) and Sample Rate to 44.1Khz.

 Output tab Click the Amp button and select the appropriate impedance from the list depending on your headphones (VOIP is for 0 - 32 ohm headphones, Pro-gaming for 32 - 64 ohm and Exciter for 64 - 150 ohm).
 I recommend using the rear 3.5mm connection because it has a lot less interference (Rear Headphones).

 Mixer tab Set L and R playback volume to 45% or less (this is because over 45% might cause clipping in your audio).

 Mixer tab Set the microphone (record) volume to whatever value you like and click the settings button (* icon).
 Disable the front mic if you're using the backport (I recommend that) and decide do you want to use mic boost.